vackosar/vackosar.github.io/_posts/2022-10-23-Neural-Network-Pruning-Explained.md

   - the next best thing would be just use similar methods without their specific technology
   - How much they charge?
 - training still requires GPU (often not important)
-- vendor lock in - probably want to avoid or be ready to switch.
+- vendor lock in
-- no clear alternative (maybe [Vertigo Applied Intelligence - Vertigo.ai](https://vertigo.ai/) ?)
+  - switching cost?
-- not sure what their patent means in practice as the wording seems overly broad
+  - no clear alternative to me now (maybe [Vertigo Applied Intelligence - Vertigo.ai](https://vertigo.ai/) ?)